0xbenc/bash-zoo/astra/USAGE.md

 For content search, use the command palette (upcoming) or run ripgrep manually until that feature lands.

-## Configuration & Plugins
+## Configuration

 - Config lives at `~/.config/astra/config.json`.
 It is auto-created from `astra/share/examples/config.json` on first run.
-- Toggle defaults (`browser.show_hidden`, theme selection, history limit) or point `plugins.dir` to a custom folder.
+- Toggle defaults such as `browser.show_hidden`, theme selection, or history limits as needed.
 - To resume where you left off between launches, set `session.resume_last` to `true`.
 Leave it at `false` (the default) to always honour the current shell directory.
-- Sample plugin located in `astra/share/examples/plugin.sample.sh`; copy to your plugins directory to experiment with preview overrides or custom actions.

 ## Tips

 - Missing preview helpers (bat, chafa, pdftotext, ffprobe) show inline hints.
 Install using `installers/debian/astra.sh` or `installers/macos/astra.sh` for full fidelity.
 - State (history, last directory) persists in `${XDG_STATE_HOME:-~/.local/state}/astra/state.json`.
 Delete it if you want a reset.
-- Use `ASTRA_LOG_LEVEL=debug astra` when debugging key handling or plugin hooks.
+- Use `ASTRA_LOG_LEVEL=debug astra` when debugging key handling or preview issues.

 Enjoy exploring — feedback on workflows or additional bindings is welcome.